 5) Sublease Space

-While the most obvious tactic is to negotiate the best lease possible for your restaurant (or consider renting if market forces allow), another option to consider is to sublease your existing space to a complimentary business.
-For example, if your business operates a lunch and evening service have you considered subleasing your kitchen space in the morning to a caterer or food truck that can make use of your space without interfering with your operations?
+While the most obvious tactic is to negotiate the best lease possible for your restaurant (or consider renting it if market forces allow), another option is to sublease your space to a complimentary business.
+For example, if your business operates a lunch and evening service, consider subleasing your kitchen space in the morning to a caterer or food truck who can enter, work, and leave without impeding your ability to do business as usual.

 Restaurant Overhead Rate